gangwug/MetaCycle/README.md

 ## Reported issues from MetaCycle users
 ### Input and output data frame (tibble data does not work well in this version) instead of using file name.

 Currently, it needs to set value to 'infile' and 'filestyle'.
+The 'timepoints' need to be a numeric vector instead of 'Line1'.
 This is not user-friendly.

 ```r
 testD <- read.csv("example.csv")